mpv-player/mpv/DOCS/man/options.rst

     always re-enabled when the player is paused.

     This is not supported on all video outputs or platforms.
-Sometimes it is implemented, but does not work (known to happen with GNOME).
-You might be able to work around this using ``--heartbeat-cmd`` instead.
+Sometimes it is implemented, but does not work (especially with Linux "desktops").

 ``--wid=<ID>``
     This tells mpv to attach to an existing window.
 If a VO is selected that